jsx-eslint/eslint-plugin-react/docs/rules/require-default-props.md

-# Enforce a defaultProps definition for every prop that is not a required prop (require-default-props)
+# Enforce a defaultProps definition for every prop that is not a required prop (react/require-default-props)

 This rule aims to ensure that any non-required `PropType` declaration of a component has a corresponding `defaultProps` value.